-I’m using another excerpt from my book “Hear the Challenge” to answer some questions I get asked a lot.
+I’m using another excerpt from my book “Hear the Challenge” to answer some questions I get asked often.
 There’s no sense in me re-writing a bunch of information I’ve already elaborated on elsewhere.
 Besides, I think I went into some pretty good depth here.
 Now having said all that, this will be the first post of many regarding Physical Preparation for a thru hike.
 I plan to make more posts with actual workouts targeting specific responses from specific areas and systems within our bodies.
 There will also be demonstrations in those posts of the future.

 The following article was written from the standpoint of physically preparing for an Appalachian Trail thru hike.
 All information, tips, and advice given can be applied across the spectrum of all trails, not just the AT.